Skip to main content

 The Shared glossary feature is available from the Pro plan and above.

 You can share the glossary to make it available for other projects within the team.
-To setup glossary options, proceed to More > Settings:
+To set up glossary options, go to More > Settings:

 There are three available options:

-• Keep the glossary private for this project — the glossary is private and cannot be used in any other projects (this is the default option).
-Note that a single project can have only one glossary.
+• Keep the glossary private for this project — the glossary remains private and cannot be used in other projects (this is the default option). note that a single project can only have one glossary.

-• The glossary is shared and may be used in other projects — other projects can utilize terms from this project's glossary.
+• The glossary is shared and may be used in other projects — this option allows other projects to utilize terms from this project's glossary.

-The shared glossary can be modified in any project: specifically, you can edit the existing terms and add new ones.
-The changes will immediately take effect on all other projects in the team that utilize the same glossary.
-Please note that certain actions can only be performed in the original glossary: for instance, terms deletion.
+The shared glossary can be modified in any project, meaning you can edit existing terms and add new ones.
+These changes will immediately take effect in all other projects within the team that use the same glossary.
+However, certain actions, such as term deletion, can only be performed in the original glossary.

 Glossary permissions